André Cailloux: Funeral

 Cailloux's remains were recovered and returned to New Orleans.
 The story of the captain's heroism had preceded this.
 When his funeral was held in the city on July 29, 1863, Cailloux was honored by a long procession and thousands of attendees.
 His widow Felicie had asked Fr.
 Claude Paschal Maistre to officiate, despite an interdict against the priest from Bishop Jean-Marie Odin, who supported the Confederate cause.
-Born in France, Maistre he was the only Catholic priest in the area to support the abolition of slavery.
+Born in France, Maistre was the only Catholic priest in the area to support the abolition of slavery.
 He conducted the funeral despite his ban, and Cailloux was buried in Saint Louis Cemetery #2.

 After Cailloux's death, his widow, Félicie, struggled to receive the financial benefits promised to veterans by the United States government.
 After several years of effort, she received a small pension, but she died in poverty in 1874.
 She was working at the time as a domestic servant for Fr.
 Maistre.

 Legacy

 Cailloux's story was made into an eponymous short film in 2020, directed by Dane Moreton.
 In 2022, Cailloux was a featured character in the 2022 drama Emancipation, starring Will Smith and with Mustafa Shakir as Cailloux.
-The same year, the former Catholic church in New Orleans where Cailloux was famously funeralized became the André Cailloux Center for Performing Arts and Cultural Justice.
+The same year, St. Rose de Lima, the former Catholic church in New Orleans that Father Maistre presided over became the André Cailloux Center for Performing Arts and Cultural Justice.
 A small park near the center has also been renamed after Cailloux.